chalmersplasmatheory/DREAM/doc/sphinx/source/index.rst

 ..
-TQS documentation master file, created by sphinx-quickstart on Mon Mar  9 17:21:34 2020.
+DREAM documentation master file, created by sphinx-quickstart on Mon Mar  9 17:21:34 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TQS's documentation!
+Welcome to DREAM's documentation!
 ===============================

 .. toctree::